resend/resend-php-example/README.md

-# Resend with Example
+# Resend with PHP

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend with [PHP](https://www.php.net).

 ## Prerequisites